Egan-Jones Ratings Company: Egan-Jones response

-Egan has stated, "Our job is to get back to work and focus on providing timely, accurate ratings and research.
+Egan stated that "Our job is to get back to work and focus on providing timely, accurate ratings and research.
 This will not have any effect on the firm's independence or our commitment to call credit quality as we see it, regardless of issuer."
-Alan Futerfas, the firm's lawyer, has denied the allegations stating that "it’s clear the SEC has a bias against independent firms" noting that the SEC was using "hyper-technical" claims and that "these filings, new forms started in 2007, are subject to significant interpretation," and that "the firm used good faith and answered [questions on the forms] as best as it could."
+Alan Futerfas, the firm's lawyer, denied the allegations stating that "it’s clear the SEC has a bias against independent firms" noting that the SEC was using "hyper-technical" claims and that "these filings, new forms started in 2007, are subject to significant interpretation," and that "the firm used good faith and answered [questions on the forms] as best as it could."
 Futerfas noted that "not one word in the [SEC's order] questions the quality, integrity and timeliness of the Egan-Jones ratings" and criticized the SEC for failing to take action against major NSROs which had "inflated their structured debt, rated junk AAA, and brought down the American economy, according to Congressional reports."
-The SEC has not responded to Futerfas's remarks.
+The SEC did not respond to Futerfas's remarks.

 Settlement

 On Jan.
-22, 2013, the SEC announced that Egan-Jones has agreed to settle charges that they made willful and material misstatements and omissions when registering to become a NRSRO for asset-backed and government securities.
-Under the terms of the agreement, the firm is barred from rating government and asset-backed securities as a NRSRO for at least 18 months.
+22, 2013, the SEC announced that Egan-Jones had agreed to settle charges that they made willful and material misstatements and omissions when registering to become a NRSRO for asset-backed and government securities.
+Under the terms of the agreement, the firm was barred from rating government and asset-backed securities as a NRSRO for at least eighteen months.